firozkhan18/technologies-notes/react-new.md

 });

-1. You should use the &lt;Router&gt; component instead of built-in routers.
+1. You should use the <Router> component instead of built-in routers.
 Imported the above history.js inside index.js file:

 import { Router } from 'react-router-dom';